 ‘I was born in Lancaster in 1957.
 (Let’s face it, someone has to be!!).
 You could argue that things went from bad to worse when a promotion for my father took our family to Wigan in the early 60’s.
 I grew up within sight of many mills that looked ‘dark’ and terribly ‘satanic’.
 But it was during these years that I encountered certain school teachers who nurtured my enthusiasm for books, and instilled in me a profound love for English language and literature.
 I think of teachers such as Alan Collier, Miss Barrow (who, I thought, slightly resembled Her Majesty the Queen), Miss Harrison, Jack Eaves, Miss Coulton, and the spectacularly wonderful Miss Woosey.

 I have been a local church pastor since 1978, serving in Southport, Lancaster (Yes.
 Would you believe I actually went back?
-Even more shocking, I lived in Morecambe!), Leeds, and, for the past 22 years, the beautiful village of Boston Spa.
+Even more shocking, I lived in Morecambe!), Leeds, and, for the past 32 years, the beautiful village of Boston Spa.
 I realised many years ago that I will probably never be a published author.
 ‘However’, I thought, ‘why don’t I write for the people in my church?’
-It has taken me almost 30 years to do this.
+It took me almost 30 years to do start.
 However, in January 2012 I did finally get round to it.
 I began to write daily Bible thoughts, five days a week, for my much loved congregation at the King’s church in Boston Spa (No, it isn’t in Linconshire.
-Try again!), and posting them on the website: www.the-kings-church.org/
+Try again!).

 Then came the idea of a blogsite.
 June Warner, who faithfully posts my pieces onto the web, has helped to make this possible.
 I am, as always, deeply grateful for her loyal help and support.